Riteek712/asde_test/README.md

 ### Objective:
 Determine if Abhimanyu can cross all the 11 circles and survive.

+---

 ## Solution Overview

-The solution is implemented in Java.
-The program simulates Abhimanyu's journey through the Chakravyuha, handling battles, skips, recharges, and enemy regeneration.
+The solution simulates Abhimanyu's journey through the Chakravyuha, handling battles, skips, recharges, and enemy regeneration.

 ### Algorithm:
 1. **Input**: